-All uniformed staff should be bare below the elbows when on duty.
+Operational Staff Who Have Physical Contact with Patients and/or Vehicles should be bare below the elbows when on duty.

 Wearing appropriate personal protective equipment (PPE) can help to protect you from infections.

 Safe handling and disposal of sharps can prevent unnecessary inoculation incidents.